Self employed remortgage: Read our guide to the reasons, the pitfalls & why we believe we can always help you

 Most people need to borrow funds to carry out any major work on their home, as extensions, new heating, bathrooms or kitchens don’t come cheap!
 It’s often far better to raise the money for this work via remortgaging to borrow more against your home, as the interest rates are far lower than credit cards or loans.

 If the value of your property has increased significantly since you took out your mortgage it follows that your mortgage loan amount will form a smaller percentage of that value.
 What this means for you is that you may have a much lower loan-to-value ratio, and subsequently will be eligible for the better deals with lower interest rates.
 While an application to a new lender will take this into account, your current mortgage provider may not have taken any increases in the value of your property into consideration.
 This means they may not be offering you their best deal.

 If your business is performing better than it was when you took out your current mortgage you might want the opportunity to make overpayments when funds allow.
 On the other hand, if you occasionally face short-term cashflow problems you may be investigating the possibility of securing a mortgage deal that allows payment holidays, or just increasing the amount you borrow.
 Finding a new mortgage deal that reflects your circumstances could give you the flexibility you are after.

-How a Simply Lending Solutions mortgage broker can help you
+Self-employed remortgage guide: How an expert broker at Simply Lending Solutions will help you